-Since 2005, Egmont has worked with 75 partner organisations in sub-Saharan Africa, making grants of over £4.7 million to help vulnerable children cope with the devastating impact of HIV & AIDS on families and communities.
+Since 2005, Egmont has worked with over 90 partner organisations in sub-Saharan Africa, making grants of more than £7.7 million to help vulnerable children cope with the devastating impact of HIV & AIDS on families and communities.

 The hallmark of the Egmont Trust is that it works with credible, locally driven grassroots organisations, who are best placed to know what works to mitigate the impact of HIV & AIDS.
 Projects driven by their energy, knowledge, experience, creativity and commitment tend to be the most successful and the most cost-effective.